HSosbee/ISS-Tracker/README.md

-# Homework05 - ISS Tracker Flask App
+# Easily Deployed ISS Tracker Flask App

 ## Overview
 This code creates a docker container, which then runs a flask app that can be used to get various information from the public International Space Station tracking data.
 This repository contains a Dockerfile for building the image, iss_tracker.py which is the bulk of the code, test_iss_tracker.py which is used to test iss_tracker.py, and a diagram of the software/repository.
 Using this repository you can get an easily deployable code which can be connected to over the internet, and which will only return up to date information at the time of running.